Mother eating one meal a day so children don’t starve hospitalised with malnutrition

 “It feels like everything is spiralling out of control - we need someone to step in and help the people that need it.”

-Ms Thompson has been struggling to get by since getting long Covid in December 2020, when she was signed off from her job as a cleaner.
+Ms Thomson has been struggling to get by since getting long Covid in December 2020, when she was signed off from her job as a cleaner.

 She said during winter, she and the kids used to go without power and use candles to light their home because she couldn’t afford to pay the bills.